Poe v. Ullman

 Poe v.
-Ullman, 367 U.S. 497 (1961), was a United States Supreme Court case that held that plaintiffs lacked standing to challenge a Connecticut law that banned the use of contraceptives and banned doctors from advising their use because the law had never been enforced.
-Therefore, any challenge to the law was deemed unripe because there was no actual threat of injury to anyone who disobeyed the law.
-The same statute would later be challenged again (successfully) in Griswold v.
+Ullman, 367 U.S. 497 (1961), was a United States Supreme Court case declining to exercise pre-enforcement judicial review of a Connecticut law banning the use of contraceptives and preventing doctors from recommending them.
+The lawsuit was deemed unripe because after the challenged law's 1879 enactment, it had only been cited in a single 1940 prosecution, and drug stores openly sold contraceptives.
+Five years later, Planned Parenthood League of Connecticut Executive Director Estelle Griswold appealed her conviction under this law, securing its overturning in Griswold v.
 Connecticut.

+Procedural history

+Plaintiffs appealed from the Connecticut Supreme Court of Errors (Buxton v.
+Ullman, 147 Conn.
+48) which upheld that the use of contraceptive devices was prohibited and that furthermore doctor's could not provide medical advice in the use of contraceptive devices, even for married couples, and even if pregnancy could constitute a serious threat to the health or life of the female spouse.
+A doctor and patients sought review of the law under Fourteenth Amendment concerns, by suing the State's Attorney.
+The trial court held that the state legislature had authority to pass the law (Conn.
+Gen. Stat. §§53-23 and 54-196) under its state police power to affect the public health, safety, morals, or welfare.
+The trial court cited its responsibility to obey the legislature's will and not weaken its legislative powers.

 Harlan's dissent

 Justice Harlan dissented and, reaching the merits, took a broad view of the "liberty" protected by the Fourteenth Amendment's Due Process Clause to include not merely state violations of one of the first eight amendments which had been held to be "incorporated" in the Fourteenth, but against any law which imposed on "liberty" unjustifiably.
 Harlan described the "liberty" protected by that clause as "a rational continuum which, broadly speaking, includes a freedom from all substantial arbitrary impositions and purposeless restraints."

 Justice Harlan summarizes his view of the scope and content of substantive due process protection is this passage:

 Justice Harlan also noted that laws regulating homosexuality, fornication, and adultery could be permitted under this analysis: